kasahun2321/MSD-Capstone-project/README.md

 ## Setup
-to run this project install npm in your local machine clone the project and cd front end and server side code independently
+to run this project install npm in your local machine clone the project and cd to front end and server side code independently
 * $ cd to clientside
 * $ npm install
 * $ ng serve